Accident lawyer says violating Michigan’s texting ban can cost you fines, or jail time if you cause death

 It’s Distracted Driving Awareness Month and we’re continuing our efforts to keep talking about the extreme dangers of texting while driving.
 One question our accident lawyers frequently receive from our clients and loved ones is, what are the penalties for texting while driving, given Michigan’s law that bans texting behind the wheel?

 As a refresher, the Michigan texting while driving ban prohibits reading, typing or sending text messages using a wireless two-way communication device in a person’s hand or lap while driving a car.
 Here’s the statute.

 The Michigan texting law only imposes fines on drivers.
 But there are other factors that come into play when people are hurt or killed due to distracted driving car accidents.
 These factors fall under existing Michigan criminal and civil laws.

 If you are caught texting while driving in Michigan

-Under the Michigan texting ban, texting while driving is classified as a primary offense.
-This means you can be pulled over and ticketed based on a text messaging offense alone.
+Under the Michigan texting ban, violators face a fine of $100 for the first offense and $200 for subsequent offenses.
+Texting while driving is classified as a primary offense, which means you can be pulled over and ticketed based on a text messaging offense alone.

 Also, a texting ticket does not come with points, and will not become part of a driver’s permanent record.